aws-amplify/aws-sdk-ios/README.md

 Starting AWS SDK iOS version 2.22.1, SDK binaries are released as XCFrameworks.
 Follow the steps below to install XCFramework.

-1. Download the [latest SDK](https://sdk-for-ios.amazonwebservices.com/latest/aws-ios-sdk.zip).
-Older SDK versions can be downloaded from `https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-#.#.#.zip`, where `#.#.#` represents the version number.
-So for version 2.22.1, the download link is [https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.22.1.zip](https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.22.1.zip).
+1. Download the [latest SDK](https://releases.amplify.aws/aws-sdk-ios/latest/aws-ios-sdk.zip).
+Older SDK versions can be downloaded from `https://releases.amplify.aws/aws-sdk-ios/aws-ios-sdk-#.#.#.zip`, where `#.#.#` represents the version number.
+So for version 2.22.1, the download link is [https://releases.amplify.aws/aws-sdk-ios/aws-ios-sdk-2.23.3.zip](https://releases.amplify.aws/aws-sdk-ios/aws-ios-sdk-2.23.3.zip).
-> Note: If you are using version < 2.22.1 please refer to the "Legacy framework setup" section below.
+> Note1: If you are using version < 2.22.1 please refer to the "Legacy framework setup" section below.
+> Note2: To download version < 2.23.3 use this link `https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-#.#.#.zip`

 2. Uncompress the ZIP file
 3. On your application targets’ General settings tab, in the Embedded Binaries section, drag and drop each xcframework you want to use from the downloaded folder.